Andy Marriott: Football career

 In March 2003 he joined Birmingham City for a nominal fee, as goalkeeping cover after Nico Vaesen suffered injured knee ligaments.
 He left at the end of the season after just one Premiership appearance, a 2–1 away defeat against Tottenham Hotspur.
 Seven minutes into his Blues debut, Marriott collected a tame delivery into the box and dropped the ball at his feet to clear.
 However, he failed to see behind him Robbie Keane, who stole the ball and rolled it into the net.
 The goal was named as the Goal of the Week on the BBC Sport website, which described it as "the cheekiest goal of the season" and "one of the goalkeeping clangers of the season".
 Birmingham manager Steve Bruce said that Marriott will be "haunted forever" by the mistake.

 In August 2004 he joined Coventry City on a month-to-month deal, but was not kept on and in September had a trial with Oldham Athletic.
 He moved to Colchester United on a one-month deal in October 2004, as cover for Aidan Davison.
 The following month he signed an 18-month contract with Bury.
 In March 2005 he joined Torquay United, becoming the sixth keeper the club had used that season.
 He saved two spot-kicks in an FA Cup penalty shootout against Harrogate Town, before converting the winning penalty himself.
 At the end of the 2005–06 he was offered a new contract at Torquay, but he turned it down, instead opting to sign for Boston United in June.
 A year later, following Boston's double demotion to the Conference North, he returned to Devon, joining Exeter City.

 Player/Admin roles

-As well as being a registered player, Marriott currently holds the role of general manager at Exeter City.
+As well as being a registered player, Marriott held the role of general manager at Exeter City.

 On 7 December 2010 it was announced that Marriott would join Premier League side West Bromwich Albion in the new year to become Assistant Sporting/Technical Director.

 Marriott left this post in 2011 to join the Mercedes Formula One venture.
 There has been widespread speculation that he is in the frame to return to the Hawthorns and succeed his former mentor, Dan Ashworth, as Sporting and Technical Director at West Bromwich Albion.